wjgilmore/dreamfactory-book/docs/README.md

 ## About this Guide

-This guide consists of ten chapters, covering the following topics:
+This guide consists of numerous chapters covering the following topics:

 ### [Chapter 1.
 Introducing REST and DreamFactory](./chapter01.md)